-The identicality was clearly shown by the peak G and computed σ value based on the difference between the higher and lower wavenumbers with increasing and decreasing the compressive stress in the DLC films (Miki et al., 2015; Narayan et al., 2005; Lubwama et al., 2013).
-The structure bonding was created by increasing the compressive stress (σ) in ta-C:N and ta-C:Al:N. The lower the compressive stress in ta-C:Al, where the conversion of the carbon bond from sp^3 to sp^2 is especially essential, the less the carbon transition from sp^3 to sp^2 -hybridized carbon (Xu et al., 2018; Narayan et al., 2005).
-The increased amount of graphite at the disorganized of sp^2 -hybridized carbon in the DLC structure and combined with the low AVAl2O3 content in the ta-C:Al film may be affecting the peak G of the ta-C:Al film shifted towards the low wavenumber.
-Furthermore, the Al crystal structure is face-centered cubic (FCC), preventing carbide formation in the DLC layer and allowing nanocrystals to develop in the DLC matrix (Chen et al., 2005).
+The similarity was demonstrated by the G peak and the computed σ value, which were based on the difference between the higher and lower wavenumbers, corresponding to the increasing and decreasing compressive stress in the DLC films (Miki et al., 2015; Narayan et al., 2005; Lubwama et al., 2013).
+The structural bonding was strengthened by increasing the compressive stress (σ) in the ta-C:N and ta-C:Al:N films.
+In contrast, the compressive stress in ta-C:Al was lower, which played a key role in the transition of carbon bonds from sp^3 to sp^2 .
+This transition was less pronounced in ta-C:Al, where the conversion from sp^3 to sp^2 -hybridized carbon was particularly minimal (Xu et al., 2018; Narayan et al., 2005).
+The increased graphite content within the disordered sp^2 -hybridized carbon in the DLC structure, combined with the low Al/Al2O3 content in the ta-C:Al film, likely contributed to the G peak of the ta-C:Al film shifting towards a lower wavenumber.
+Additionally, the face-centered cubic (FCC) crystal structure of Al prevents carbide formation in the DLC layer, facilitating the development of nanocrystals within the DLC matrix (Chen et al., 2005).